khornberg/elasticpypi/readme.md

 # Caveats

-**Uploads do not work**
+**`python setup.py sdist` does not work**

 This is a limitation of AWS API Gateway.
-You will have to find other ways to upload your packages to the S3 bucket.
+There are numerous other ways to upload your packages to the S3 bucket.

-Running `serverless wsgi` locally allows uploads to work.

 **Cannot browse with a browser**